 - aggregated or de-identified data is less likely to raise privacy issues and could be used where the identity of individuals is not needed (e.g. “two people with diabetes, four pregnant people, two elderly people and five children are currently in the evacuation centre”)

-- the IP Act applies to Queensland public sector agencies including the Department of Communities, Disability Services and Seniors, Queensland Fire and Emergency Services, Queensland Police Service (QPS), local governments, and State, district and local disaster management groups3
+- the IP Act applies to Queensland public sector agencies including the Department of Communities, and Housing and Digital Economy, Queensland Fire and Emergency Services, Queensland Police Service (QPS), local governments, and State, district and local disaster management groups3

 - Consent is a strong privacy ‘permission’ – always ask where practicable4; and